-To have a nice, bigger park and have a nice shopping area like the Centerra in Katy artsy businesses, lots of trees
+To have a nice, bigger park and have a nice shopping area like the Centerra in Katy.

 A quaint destination location with small local shops.
 Something like a boardwalk where folks like to come and hang out for shopping and dining or meeting for cocktails.